jkaho/workout-tracker/README.md

 ## Development
 The objective of this project was to build the backend to the existing front-end UI.
 Additional code that was added to the frontend includes:
+- Workout history page
 - Functionality to delete workouts
-- Workout history page
+- Changes to mislabelled charts on dashboard page
 - General style changes on all pages
 - Responsive design